Pat Nixon: Later life

 Appearing "frail and slightly bent", she appeared in public for the opening of the Richard Nixon Library & Birthplace (now Richard Nixon Presidential Library and Museum) in Yorba Linda, California, on July 19, 1990.
 The dedication ceremony included 50,000 friends and well-wishers, as well as former Presidents Ford, Reagan, and Bush and their wives.
-The library includes a Pat Nixon room, a Pat Nixon amphitheater, and rose gardens planted with the red-black Pat Nixon Rose developed by a French company in 1972, when she was first lady.
+The library includes a Pat Nixon room, a Pat Nixon amphitheater, and rose gardens planted with the red-black Rosa 'Pat Nixon' (Pat Nixon Rose) developed by a French company in 1972, when she was first lady.
 Pat also attended the opening of the Ronald Reagan Presidential Library in Simi Valley, California, in November 1991.
 Former First Lady Barbara Bush reflected, "I loved Pat Nixon, who was a sensational, gracious, and thoughtful First Lady", and at the dedication of the Reagan Library, Bush remembered, "There was one sad thing.
 Pat Nixon did not look well at all.
 Through her smile you could see that she was in great pain and having a terrible time getting air into her lungs."

 The Nixons moved to a gated complex in Park Ridge, New Jersey, in 1991.
 Pat's health was failing, and the house was smaller and contained an elevator.
 A heavy smoker most of her adult life who nevertheless never allowed herself to be seen with a cigarette in public, she eventually endured bouts of oral cancer, emphysema, and ultimately lung cancer, with which she was diagnosed in December 1992 while hospitalized with respiratory problems.